rbishop/zing/README.md

 routines without needing to be operating systems experts.

-**Clear, correct code using Zig features and idioms** Features such as ErrorSets and comptime Generics should make it easy to write code with proper error handling as well as provide ways for users to discover how to best use the library and maybe even learn a thing or two about I/O APIs.
+**Clear, correct code using Zig features and idioms** Features such as ErrorSets, comptime Generics, and defer should make it easy to write code with proper error handling as well as provide ways for users to discover how to best use the library and maybe even learn a thing or two about I/O APIs.

 **Just have fun**
 I don't have any skin in this game.
 I just wanna have some fun and experiment.
 I might try some really weird shit.

-## uring concerns
+## uring concerns/features

+Here's a laundry list of things I want this library to support:

+Bare minimum functionality:
 - uring initialization, memory mapping
 - memory ordering during entry submission and retrieval
+- registering fixed buffers and files

+Additional features:
 - poll mode vs interrupt mode
-- registering fixed buffers and files
-- linked operations
+- linked I/O operations
 - deciding when to enter (and potentially block waiting on processed entries) vs add more entries

 ## Design

 This library will provide abstractions at multiple layers.
+I'll prioritize starting at the lower layers and working up to the higher layers.
 Off the top of my head I can see:

 **Layer 1**
 Rudimentary wrapping of io_uring's APIs and data structures into an